ashleve/lightning-hydra-template/README.md

   - override /logger: null

 # all parameters below will be merged with parameters from default configurations set above
-# this allows you to overwrite only specified parameters

 # name of the run determines folder name in logs
 # can also be accessed by loggers